-The separate Rumba Script Editor application provides more complex and powerful automation options than the Macro Editor.
+The separate Rumba Script Editor provides more complex and powerful automation options than the Macro Editor.
 You can use scripts to automatically reconfigure the user interface, perform random access file operations, automate tasks, modify functionality, and handle incoming events.

-Where provided, the Rumba Script Editor can be installed by double-clicking ScriptEngine.msi.
+Where provided, the Rumba Script Editor can be installed by double-clicking the ScriptEngine.msi file.